 Memorable Manitobans: Isaac Colish (1878-1977)

-Born in Lithuania, in 1907 he came to Winnipeg via London, England with wife Anne and children.
+Born near Vilna, Lithuania in 1878, he moved to England in 1900 and came to Winnipeg in 1907 with wife Anne (c1885-1961) and their children.
 They settled at 1969 Main Street in West Kildonan and opened the municipality’s first grocery store.

-He died at the Sharon Home in Winnipeg on 10 April 1977.
+He died at the Sharon Home in Winnipeg on 10 April 1977 and was buried in the Shaarey Zedek Cemetery.
 He is commemorated by Colish Drive in West Kildonan.

 The Colish Block shows a little skin, West End Dumplings.